ARTICLE CATEGORIES

 How to Grow an Herb Garden

 Herbs are a beautiful and often fragrant addition to your outdoor garden plot or container garden, as well.
+Whether you want your favorite herbs for culinary purposes, or beautiful flowering plants for pollinators, they are worth adding to your garden plan.

 For beginning gardeners, starting herbs from seed indoors or using plants that have already been started can make growing herbs outdoors a little easier.
 Once you have established plants, you can begin to transition them outdoors, especially once the danger of frost has passed.
+An overlooked trick to success is to take your time hardening started plants off before you transplant the mature plants outdoors.

 As you learn how to grow herbs outdoors, you’ll want to carefully plan where you’ll be planting your herbs.
 Certain types of herbs, like mint, spread very rapidly and can take over a garden patch.
 For these, you might be better off planting them in containers to help control the spread.
+Others need a set amount of hours of sun or do better in part shade.

 Keep a close eye on the weather, making sure to water your herbs as necessary.
 You’ll want to keep the soil damp and be sure that the plants are getting adequate sunlight or shade, depending on the variety.